buituhoang/Simple-Video-Soft/README.md

 # Simple-Video-Soft
-A GUI for FFMPEG using Python and PyQt5
+A GUI for FFmpeg using Python and PyQt5